-How to Help Your Clients with IRS Levies
+How to Help Your Clients with an IRS Tax Levy

 By the time the IRS issues a levy, many taxpayers already feel like they’ve lost the battle.
 They have questions and worries, and they may not know who to turn to, or even if there is anywhere they can go for help.